 Tolerance is usually defined as a reaction norm, i.e. the regression slope of host fitness (or health condition if that is the parameter of interest) on infection intensity per genotype (Simms, 2000; Råberg et al., 2009).
-Thus tolerance was assessed as the slope of maximum relative weight loss compared to day 0 on number of OPG at the day of maximal shedding, within each mouse strain and for each parasite isolate.
+Thus tolerance was assessed as the slope of maximum relative weight loss from day 0 on number of OPG at the day of maximal shedding, within each mouse strain and for each parasite isolate.
 A steep slope indicates a low tolerance (high weight lost for a given parasite burden).

 2. Statistical modelling